back to the MAIN INDEX

 Porta Praenestina (now Porta Maggiore): two ducts ran above its arches

-It also shows which parts Sixtus V recycled for his Acqua Felice (in brackets), which ancient parts are still standing, coloured in tan, and which ones are lost, in light grey.
+It also features the parts that Sixtus V recycled for his Acqua Felice.
+What is still standing is coloured in tan, and what has gone lost is in light grey.

 the net of aqueducts in south-eastern corner of Rome: the ancient place names are